 How lonely sits the city That was full of people!
 She has become like a widow Who was once great among the nations!
 She who was a princess among the provinces Has become a forced laborer!Lamentations 1:1(NASB)

-Jeremiah is often called 'the weeping prophet', for he warned, witnessed and wept over the terrible destruction of the Sanctuary of God and the City of David.
-And in the book of Lamentation, this distraught prophet wrote 5 lengthy chapters bemoaning the terrible events that took place when Jerusalem was made desolate and the Temple was burned to the ground.
+Jeremiah is often called 'the weeping prophet' for he warned, witnessed, and wept over the terrible destruction of the Sanctuary of God and the City of David.
+And in the book of Lamentations, this distraught prophet wrote 5 lengthy chapters bemoaning the terrible events that took place when Jerusalem was made desolate and the Temple was burned to the ground.

-Heavenly Father, as we read through the prophetic voice of Jeremiah and his lament over Jerusalem, we are able to have a glimpse into the terrible events that overtook Your chosen people, who chose to follow the path of spiritual adultery rather than obeying Your commands and trusting Your word.
-Help me learn the lessons from Israel’s failure and trust Your word; obey Your voice and walk in spirit and truth.
-We thank You that You have told us the end from the beginning and that in Your wrath You will remember mercy - thank You that the day is coming when Israel will repent of their sin and be restored as a nation - but we pray that many would recognise Jesus as Messiah and Lord and come to faith in Him, today - this we ask in Jesus name, AMEN.
+Heavenly Father, as I read through the prophetic voice of Jeremiah and his lament over Jerusalem, I am able to have a glimpse into the terrible events that overtook Your chosen people who chose to follow the path of spiritual adultery, rather than obeying Your commands and trusting Your Word.
+Help me learn the lessons from Israel’s failure and trust Your Word, obey Your voice, and walk in spirit and truth.
+Thank You that You have told us the end from the beginning and that in Your wrath You will remember mercy.
+I look forward to that coming day when Israel will repent of their sins and be restored as a nation.
+But I also pray that many would recognise Jesus as their Saviour and come to faith in Him today.
+In Jesus' name, AMEN.